cmharlow/rialto-wiki/Vitro-Data-Ingest-Options.md

 > Basically I think that hacking the java code to load data will only buy us the avoidance of passing a potentially large string over http to the tomcat servlet and it's associated class.
 The largeness of the string is not really a major issue because tomcat can be configured to handle large post requests with the maxPostSize connector attribute and additional tomcat tuning.
 >
 > Otherwise, we could probably write a java wrapper class to call the SparqlUpdateApiController with the same update string as an argument, but I'm not so sure that seeking to avoiding the servlet layer will give us much of a serious performance boost.
 It would probably be better to just tune tomcat to be performant in case we run into issues.

-### Index / Derivative Datastore

-From Huda at Cornell:

-> We should also keep in mind that at Cornell, when they do an update they do have to stop things for some hours, and there's also search index rebuilding time to take into account.

 ### TDB vs SDB